 Elias B. Holloway returns to City Council to again plead his case for a new African-American park and presents a petition with 376 names.

 What became of the plan for a new African-American park is unclear, but in January 1943 Mountain View Homes opened on the land near Perry Avenue intended for the park.
-The low-income housing, funded in part by $450,000 in federal money, is home to clerical workers from the airbase that would later become Donaldson Center.
+The low-income housing, funded in part by $450,000 in federal money, is home to clerical workers from the Greenville Army Air Base later named Donaldson Center.

-An estimated 15,000 gather alongside the Southern Railroad tracks as the train transporting the body of President Franklin D. Roosevelt stops briefly in Greenville on its way from Georgia to Washington, DC.
+An estimated 15,000 gather along the train tracks near the Southern Station as the train transporting the body of President Franklin D. Roosevelt stops briefly in Greenville on its way from Georgia to Washington, DC.

 Debate over construction of housing in Mayberry Park for returning war veterans begins with the city's approval of the site on February 8.
 But controversy quickly ensues over the suitability of the land near the river for veteran housing.